eford/Astro585_2015_Fall_Public/labs/README.md

 - Lab #6:  Parallel Programming for a Multi-Core System
 - Lab #7:  Parallel Programming for Clusters (short)
 - Lab #8:  GPU Computing  (short)
 - Lab #9?: Cloud Computing  (short)

 Files will appear in the course github repository as labs become available.
-Remember to check for updates prior to each lab.
+Remember to check for updates prior to each lab (`git pull upstream master`).